Ruthmwangi26/BIRTHDAY-CALCULATOR/README.md

 ### By: Ruth Wambui Mwangi

-## This is a HTML document In cooperated with CSS.
+## This is a HTML document Incorperated with custom made CSS stylesheet.

+## Copy this link to your browser to view, (https://ruthmwangi26.github.io/Project1/)

 ## email: rmwangi22020@gmail.com